 This visit was part of a joint event.
 The education provider reviewed the programme.
-The visit also considered the BSc (Hons) Paramedic Science programme.
-The education provider, the professional body and the HCPC formed a joint panel, with an independent chair and secretary, supplied by the education provider.
+The visit also considered the BSc (Hons) Operating Department Practice programme.
+The education provider and the HCPC formed a joint panel, with an independent chair and secretary, supplied by the education provider.
 Whilst the joint panel participated in collaborative scrutiny of all the programmes and dialogue throughout the visit; this report covers the HCPC's recommendations on this programme only.
 A separate report exists for the other programme.
 As an independent regulatory body, the HCPC's recommended outcome is independent and impartial and based solely on the HCPC's standards.
-Separate reports, produced by the education provider and the professional body, outline their decisions on the programmes' status.
+A separate report, produced by the education provider, outlines their decisions on the programmes' status.